A New Beginning

-The Scriptures tell us that "if anyone is in Christ, he is a new creation" (2 Corinthians 5:17) This is also called the New Birth or being "born again"
+The Scriptures tell us that "if anyone is in Christ, he is a new creation" (2 Corinthians 5:17), also called the New Birth or being "born again"

 And this is perceptibly true.

 From the time you first put your faith in Christ, something inside of you changed.
 You may not have felt a rush of emotion or an emotional "high" because the changes are often subtle - you see things in a new light, notice things you never did before, and have a heightened sense of right and wrong (with less inclination to do the wrong).
 Some of these changes may be almost immediately noticeable - other may take months or even years to come to fruition.
 But with God's help our consciences will get more sensitive and more accurate and even failures will play a part in shaping our characters.
 If no change at all occurs in your life, the Scriptures say that there is a very good chance true conversion never took place to begin with.

 NOTE: While the Bible tells us we have to be reborn of the Spirit, it tells us nothing of the mechanics involved.
-Being 'Born Again' is commonly believed to be in a figurative rather than a literal sense.
+Being 'Born Again' is commonly believed to be figurative rather than literal.
 But what if it is not?
-What if it involves very literal physical changes, which leads to a total transformation of the person?
+What if it involves a very real physical change, which leads to a total transformation of the person?
 If, in all likelihood (as shown in the linked article) Adam and Eve's epigenome underwent some drastic changes, why wouldn't true Biblical repentance and a conscious decision to follow Christ result in God 're-setting' the altered Epigenome which, in essence, would be a new birth from above.
 While we certainly inherit faulty gene function from our parents, it is only God who can instantly reset the expression (behavior) of those genes after we make a conscious decision to turn back to Him.
 See Original Sin or Epigenetics